 - Assemble the Cross Rail

 - Attach Cross Rails to the Back Posts

 I designed and build this DIY farmhouse kitchen chair with a tall back to match our dining table set.
 This DIY chair is very sturdy and will support a lot of weight.
 Also, with a soft cushion, it’s very comfortable as opposed to just having a wood DIY chair top.

-For those who are interested and want to try do build this DIY chair, the printable PDF plans are available below.
+For those who are interested in woodworking and want to try to build this DIY chair, the printable PDF plans are available below.
 You’re more than welcome to make any dimensional adjustments to these plans to match your needs.

 Note: Lumber dimensions are listed as nominal size.
 See lumber sizes for actual dimensions vs nominal.